4 Hypothesis testing

 4.2.10 Meta analysis

+As mentioned in Section 4.2.8, the observed effect size is based on the sample statistic, and is likely to differ somewhat with every new sample you draw.
 Now imagine that we would take multiple samples, and calculate the observed effect size for each sample.
 If we would plot these observed effect sizes, we would get a distribution of observed effect sizes.

 4.2.11 Sample size

-As stated in Section 4.2.3, the only way to increase the power of a test is to increase the sample size.
+As stated in Section 4.2.3, the only practical way to increase the power of a test without diminishing its rigor is to increase the sample size.
 In the candy factory example, the sample size is the total number of candies in the bag.
 With only 10 candies in the bag, the power of the test is only 0.11.
 To reach our desired power of 80%, we clearly need to increase the sample size.
 In Figure 4.12, we increased the number of candies in the bag to 20.
 We can see on the x-axis that the possible outcome space for the number of yellow candies in the bag is now 0 to 20.
 This still assumes our \(H_0\) to be true, and the parameter of the machine is still \(\theta = .5\), half of the candies in the bag should be yellow.
 Though the parameter is still the same, the expected value when we have bags of 20 candies is now \(.5 \times 20 = 10\), right in the middle of our distribution.

 Figure 4.12: Discrete binomial distributions for higher sample size.

 Figure 4.13 shows the relation between sample size, power, alpha and effect size.
-You can play around with the sliders de determine what sample size you would need to obtain a power of 80% for an effect size of .3.
+You can play around with the sliders to determine what sample size you would need to obtain a power of 80% for an effect size of .3.

 Figure 4.13: How does test power depend on effect size, type of test, significance level, and sample size?
 Sampling distributions of the sample mean under the null hypothesis (H0, left-hand curve) and under the assumed true value of the population mean (H1, right-hand curve) for a one-sample t test.